garlictech/workflows/README.md

 and will wait for a debugger.
 Attach the debugger and continue.

 A good debugger is built in the free [Visual Studio Code](https://code.visualstudio.com/?utm_expid=101350005-28.R1T8FshdTBWEfZjY0s7XKQ.0&utm_referrer=https%3A%2F%2Fwww.google.hu%2F) tool.

+### Things to consider during development

+* There are some pre-installed npm packages in the server-common image.
+You do not have to add them to package.json, they are available readily.
+Actually, they are installed by installing the
+[garlictech-common-server](https://github.com/garlictech/garlictech-common-server) package.
+See the actual list of preinstalled packages [here](https://github.com/garlictech/garlictech-common-server/blob/master/package.json).

 ## Client side development process